CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/05-nosql.md

 teaching: 100
 exercises: 160
 questions:
-- What is polyglot persistence and how solves the data storge problems these days?
+- What is polyglot persistence and how solves the data storge problems of the present days?
 - What are the common treats of NoSQL solutions?
 - How can a data analyst choose the appropriate data solution tailored to her/his task?